jrblaszczak/CO2_headspace_code/README.md

 # Hall lab headspace equilibration correction comparison

 ## Main folder
-a.
-"Differences between Kos and Hall.Rmd" - Rmarkdown file of compare major differences between our group (Hall lab) and that of Koschorreck et al. for calculating the CO2 concentration in a water sample after headspace equilibration as a part of our comment to their manuscript in review with Biogeosciences.
+1. "Differences between Kos and Hall.Rmd" - Rmarkdown file of compare major differences between our group (Hall lab) and that of Koschorreck et al. for calculating the CO2 concentration in a water sample after headspace equilibration as a part of our comment to their manuscript in review with Biogeosciences.
-b.
-"Differences-between-Kos-and-Hall.html" - Knit version of Rmarkdown file
+2. "Differences-between-Kos-and-Hall.html" - Knit version of Rmarkdown file

 ## Code folder
-1. "2020_10 Data Compile.R"
+1. "2020_10 Data Compile.R" - Code to compile raw data files from the Data folder into appropriate format for code
-2. "2020_10 HS correction data test.R"
+2. "2020_10 HS correction data test.R" - Initial test of Koschorreck code using formatted Blaszczak data from MT and AZ
-3. "Comparing approaches to solve for H.R"
+3. "Comparing approaches to solve for H.R" - Initial code comparing approaches to solving for H^{+}
 4. "Hall lab CO2 headspace equilibration.R"
 5. "Koschorreck et al. hs_equil_correction.R"
 6. "Koschorreck_Rheadspace.R"